Previous Page Next Page

 • APS must delay notification because of a request by law enforcement or a prosecuting attorney.

-If APS does not notify a designated perpetrator because of risk of harm to the client, the reporter, or a collateral, the supervisor documents a clear explanation of that risk in the supervisor consultation in IMPACT.
+If APS does not notify a designated perpetrator because of risk of harm to the client, the reporter, or a collateral, the specialist documents a clear explanation of that risk in IMPACT.

 14130 Timely Request for a Desk Review